Portable Storage Company

 Storage container costs are important to consider when starting a storage business.
 According to CostOwl, smaller storage containers – such as a 20’ deep container – cost $1,000 to $4,000.
 Larger containers can cost anywhere from $3,000 to $7,000.
-If money is tight, as it usually is when you are starting a mobile storage business, you can save costs by leasing storage containers rather than buying.
+If money is tight you can save costs by leasing storage containers rather than buying.
 Lease rates can be anywhere from $200 to $600 per month.
 Also, it is important to keep in mind any shipping costs vendors might charge.
-It is best practice to stay as local as possible when purchasing storage containers for your business.
+Remember to stay local when purchasing storage containers for your business!

 An affordable solution for a faster transition

-We offer a portable storage delivery system that has been designed to adapt to different mobile container sizes.
-Our horizontal lift makes mobile storage efficient allowing for ease of use for the storage operator and a much better experience for the consumer.
+Our portable storage delivery system can adapt to every mobile container size.
+Our horizontal lift makes mobile storage efficient.
+Enjoy ease of use and give a much better experience for the consumer.

-This patented storage lift system allows the freedom to operate a portable storage business without additional fees or franchise requirements.
-Our no-tilt hydraulic lift keeps items from shifting inside the container during transport, reducing the possibility of damage, so your customers feel more confident their belongings are being handled with care.
+This patented storage lift system allows the freedom to operate a at low costs.
+Run your portable storage business without additional fees or franchise requirements.
+Our no-tilt hydraulic lift keeps items from shifting inside the container during transport.
+This reduces the possibility of damage.
+Your customers can feel more confident their belongings are being handled with care.